Below are the steps to start using your Receptive account:

 Quick tip: Move a few of your latest releases to your release log before sending this out for the first time.
 See more tips for sending your first one here.

-1. Who will be initially reviewing / triaging new requests?
-How often?
-We recommend reviewing new requests weekly or bi-weekly to build up customer and team confidence in Receptive.
+Who will be initially reviewing / triaging new requests?
+We recommend reviewing new requests weekly or bi-weekly to build up customer and team confidence in Receptive, but to do this very quickly at this initial stage.
+Read about our triage process here.